Centro de Recuperação e Educação Nutricional - CREN (Nutrition Education and Recovery Center)

 Impulso Gov is a non-profit public health organization that works alongside city and state managers to boost the use of data and technology in the public sector, ensuring the right to a healthy life for all people.

-The project developed in partnership with ImpulsoGov is unique as it connects data analysis directly with the healthcare funds received by municipalities.
-The project will compile and translate these data into an accessible platform, allowing primary care indicators to be monitored so that municipalities can identify the most significant bottlenecks and prioritize them.
-The new open platform will indicate what actions a municipality should take to improve the quality of local healthcare services, for the benefit of SUS (Brazilian Unified Healthcare System) users.
-Additionally, municipalities that successfully implement the improvements will receive more funds from the federal government, further enhancing the quality of local healthcare services.
+The Impulso Previne project is a free digital solution to help manage a Program known as Previne Brasil (Brazil Prevention).
+The project is unique as it directly connects data analysis with the healthcare funds received by municipalities.
+The Platform compiles and translates these data into accessible information, allowing primary care indicators to be monitored so that municipalities can identify the most significant bottlenecks and prioritize them.
+The new open platform indicates which actions a municipality can take to improve the quality of local healthcare services, with benefits to all users of SUS (Brazilian Public Healthcare System).
+In addition, the municipality that successfully implements the improvements will receive more funds from the federal government, further enhancing the quality of local healthcare.

 The Chronic Non-Communicable Diseases (NCDs) Forum is intended to promote partnerships among major institutions of the public, private, and third sectors to fight chronic non-communicable diseases.
 It is an ongoing initiative through its digital platforms and biannual meetings.
 Today, more than 100 institutions take part in the forum.

 Instituto Opy helped the NCDs Forum plan a national contest that received applications from innovative projects that had already been successful (even if preliminarily) concerning the prevention, promotion, diagnosis, and treatment of one or more chronic non-communicable diseases (NCDs).

 The top five projects were introduced at the 9th NCDs Forum in October 2021.
 To facilitate potential partnerships, the contact information of each project leader was shared with institutions from different sectors that attended the meeting.